blutorange/js-elbe/README.md

 // => "4,6,7,9"
 ```

-Once a stream is chained, it must not be used anymore, or an error is thrown:
+Once a stream was chained (consumed), it must not be used anymore,
+or an error is thrown:

 ```javascript
 const stream = require("elbe").TypesafeStreamFactory.stream;